saurav1066/Analysis_of_tabular_data/README.md

 Evaluate and Compare: Evaluate the model performance and compare it with the model trained on the original dataset to study the effects of sampling.

-Incorporate stratified sampling as well.
+Incorporate stratified sampling as well. wizh male and female